-I have talked about direct mail for a long time now.
-One thing that is so important to understand about direct mail is that you have to set up campaigns to be successful with this strategy.
 Sending out a whole bunch of letters or postcards once or even a couple of times is just a waste of money.
-Direct mail is a long term strategy.
+Direct mail is a long-term strategy.
 Before we move on to creating absentee owner letters that actually get a great response, I want to spend a little time going over the basics of direct mail.

 What Exactly is a Direct Mail Campaign?

 A direct mail campaign is an ongoing process of sending mail pieces to your target audience.
-It is not a one or two time event where you mail to your prospects.
-My rule is that I mail everyone, every month so long as the house is still available.
-This is what I know for sure: folks that are successful with direct mail marketing follow some tried and true principles and that's what this article is about.
+It is not a one or two-time event where you mail to your prospects.
+For most groups of motivated sellers, my rule is that I mail everyone every month so long as the house is still available.
+There are some types of off-market deals like foreclosures that will have a different timeline.

-Surprising Statistics
+Surprising Statistics You Need to Know

 Here are some statistics for you that you just might find surprising.
 About 81% of your deals (not calls) will come at or beyond your 5th mailing.
 However, around 90% of the people will stop mailing on or before the 3rd mailing.